tmtsoftware/esw/docs/src/main/uisupport/gateway.md

 Also, there are three special roles.
 OSW-admin, OSW-eng and OSW-user which are composed of all respective subsystem level roles.

-* E.g. When you assign a user OSW-eng role, keycloak will automatically add roles TCS-eng, APS-eng and so on to that user and these roles will automatically add their respective lower level roles TCS-user, APS-user and so on
+* E.g. When you assign a user OSW-eng role, keycloak will automatically add roles TCS-eng, APS-eng and so on to that user and these roles will automatically add their respective lower level roles TCS-user, APS-user and so on.

 #### Examples: